-- you are not carrying out duties in the home of a resident as social care staff, care workers, personal assistants for disabled people, Devon Carers’ staff or health staff
+- you are not carrying out professional care and health worker duties in the home of a resident

 - you park in areas where other parking enforcements apply

-If the permit is abused, a penalty charge notice may be issued and the exemption may be withdrawn.
+If it is suspected that someone is misusing the permit, a penalty charge notice may be issued, and the permit may be withdrawn.